 And at any point, please feel free to email Deb if you have any questions that need attention before or between the long weekend intensives.

 All current Yoga Alliance members who complete the 85 hour training are eligible for the RPYT (Registered Prenatal Yoga Teacher) designation from the Yoga Alliance.
-In addition to completing the required 85 hour training, PYC Teacher Training graduates must complete 30 additional hours of prenatal yoga teaching.

 If you have any questions regarding the RPYT application or designation with the Yoga Alliance please go to www.yogaalliance.org